gouldfish6/therealreal-cucumber/README.md

 I assume the API test suite is robust.
 I assume search, filter, and sort are covered by API tests so not all permutations need to be tested with front end tests.

+I assume it is ok to only run tests on Firefox.
+I would add compatibility with other browsers in a subsequent iteration.

 ## Other Notes

 I planned on using the selenium-cucumber-ruby library but the library made the steps harder to read so I only use part of it.